 Unlikely: If you twirl with no pressure on the hair root, then this is a harmless activity.
 Prolonged tension on the root of the hair has been known to inhibit hair growth in some people and repeated hair pulling can also do this.
 So twirl away but don't pull on the hair at its attachment. ...Read more

-My ankles continuously crack when i walk or twirl them.
+My ankles continuously crack when I walk or twirl them.
 It doesn't cause pain but it makes a loud sound and its been happening for a while.
 What is it?

 Unknown: I don't believe anyone knows for sure what exactly causes certain joints in the body to crack or pop.
 Theories include snapping of tendons or negative pressure in the joint fluid pulling in nitrogen gas.
-If it begins to be painful, i would then suggest evaluation by a physician.
+If it begins to be painful, I would then suggest evaluation by a physician.
 Simply popping the joints in the absence of pain won't cause any long term problems. ...Read more

 Is it normal for 8 month old to twirl one wrist.
 It's not all the time and she is hitting all her milestones.

 Probably ok: If she is making all of her other social, motor, fine motor and speech milestones then this is probably fine.
 She should be able to transfer an object from hand to hand.
 What are you most worried about?
 Any family history of developmental delay?
 A friend with a baby with cerebral palsy?
 Concerning Birth history?
 Be sure and discuss with your pediatrician at the 9 month visit. ...Read more

 Hello I have done FET 4 days ago.
-I feel liitle twirling in my ovaries.have transfer 2 embryos.no other symptoms what does it means?
+I feel liitle twirling in my ovaries.
+Have transfer 2 embryos.
+No other symptoms what does it means?

 I truly believe that this may be a very good sign.
 When embryos implant they begin to secrete hCG.
 HCG has a purpose other than to just let us know when you are pregnant… It's job is to influence the ovaries to secrete certain hormones that are vital for pregnancy.
 I believe it is a good sign :-) ...Read more

-I twirl my pencil all the time when i'm bored in class.
+I twirl my pencil all the time when I'm bored in class.
 Will I eventually get carpel tunnel from that habit?